kb789/HTML-and-CSS-Projects/README.md

 This is an example website that I made for a fictional Movie Theater.
 It is styled using Bootstrap 4.
 It utilizes the Bootstrap grid system for layout and includes a navbar, jumbotron, cards, and other Bootstrap components.

 ### Animal Shelter Site
 This is an example website that I made for a fictional Animal Shelter.
-It is styled using CSS.
+It is styled using CSS and has, among other features, an image gallery, a contact form, and videos.